Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Walking, bicycling, or aquatic exercises are good aerobic options.
 Walking is a natural and easy choice as it can be done anywhere at almost any time.
 Finding an exercise that you like is the key to sticking with it.

 Joining an exercise program at a fitness club is a good option for many people.
-Many fitness clubs around the country, such as the YWCA, now offer special programs for cancer survivors.
+Many fitness clubs around the country now offer special programs for cancer survivors.
 Local chapters of the American Cancer Society may have information on exercise programs for women with breast cancer.

 Perhaps the toughest part of an exercise program is sticking with it.
 Healthy people often drop out of exercise programs, especially within the first 3 to 6 months of starting one.